havenfricke/Svelte-Django-FullStack-Application-Starter/server/README.md

+Step 1 — Setting Up the Backend
+In this section, you will create a new project directory and install Django.

+Open a new terminal window and run the following command to create a new project directory:

+mkdir django-todo-react
+Next, navigate into the directory:

+cd django-todo-react
+Now install Pipenv using pip:

+pip install pipenv
+Note: Depending on your installation, you may need to use pip3 instead of pip.

+And activate a new virtual environment:

+pipenv shell
+Install Django using Pipenv:

+pipenv install django
+Then create a new project called backend:

+django-admin startproject backend
+Next, navigate into the newly created backend directory:

+cd backend
+Start a new application called todo:

+python manage.py startapp todo
+Run migrations:

+python manage.py migrate
+And start up the server:

+python manage.py runserver
+Navigate to http://localhost:8000 in your web browser:

+At this point, you will see an instance of a Django application running successfully.
+Once you are finished, you can stop the server (CONTROL+C or CTRL+C).

+Registering the todo Application
+Now that you have completed the setup for the backend, you can begin registering the todo application as an installed app so that Django can recognize it.

+Open the backend/settings.py file in your code editor and add todo to the INSTALLED_APPS:

+backend/settings.py:

+        # Application definition

+        INSTALLED_APPS = [
+        'django.contrib.admin',
+        'django.contrib.auth',
+        'django.contrib.contenttypes',
+        'django.contrib.sessions',
+        'django.contrib.messages',
+        'django.contrib.staticfiles',
+        'todo',
+        ]

+Then, save your changes.

 # Defining the Todo Model

 Let’s create a model to define how the Todo items should be stored in the database.